google/kctf/docs/introduction.md

 The challenge template shows how to make a healthcheck with pwntools.
 By plugging in the exploit for the task you can guarantee the challenges are solvable.
 It is not necessary to use pwntools, however.

-The healthcheck setup encrypts the exploit in order to prevent a single vulnerability in the infrastructure from leaking the solutions to all challenges.
-This is why there is a folder called "exploit", anything outside of that directory won't be encrypted.
-See [Security Threat Model](security-threat-model.md) for more information.

 ## Configuring Kubernetes